 Illustrations were provided by my extraordinarily talented cousin, Olivia Petrini.
 See more of her work.

-I'm a creative nonfiction writer, journalist, and documentary-maker.
-I like creating work about the health of humans and the environments we live in.
+For my day job, I work in an NHS mental health and wellbeing team, but in my spare time, I'm a creative nonfiction writer, journalist, and documentary-maker.
+I mostly like creating work about the health of humans and the environments we live in.

 Current writing